Variable Sampling MPC via Differentiable Time-Warping Function: Simulations

 \subsection{Battery Energy Storage System for Wind Farm}

-This subsection discusses how to design controls of a BESS by MPC to provide reserves to mitigate wind power intermittency and the following problem formulation originates from Ref. \cite{li2013mpc}.
-In particular, an MPC strategy will be used to control the charge and discharge of the battery in BESS to reduce the negative impact caused by the wind intermittency.
-As shown in Fig. \ref{fig:bess_example}, the MPC strategy is required to decide, at each time instant, how much wind power goes to the power grid and how much goes to the BESS or how much power the BESS discharge and then goes to the grid.
+This subsection discusses how to design controls of a BESS by MPC to provide reserves to mitigate wind power intermittency.
+The following problem formulation originates from Ref. \cite{li2013mpc}.
+In particular, an MPC strategy will be used to control the charge and discharge of the battery in BESS to reduce the negative impact caused by wind intermittency.
+As shown in Fig. \ref{fig:bess_example}, the MPC strategy is required to decide, at each timestamp, how much wind power goes to the power grid and how much goes to the BESS or how much power the BESS discharge and then goes to the grid.

-Assume that the nameplate capacity [MWh] of a wind farm is denoted by $Q_n > 0$.
-Assuming that the efficiencies of both charge and discharge are perfect, and the responses of both are instantaneously fast, the dynamics of the battery state of charge (SOC) is governed as follows:
+Assume that the nameplate capacity [MWh] of the wind farm is denoted by $Q_n > 0$.
+Assuming that the efficiencies of both charge and discharge are perfect, and the responses of both are instantaneously fast, the dynamics of the battery state of charge (SOC) are governed as follows:

 where $x(t) \in [0,1]$ is the battery SOC at time $t$; $P_{batt}(t) \in \mathbb{R}$ is the battery discharge power [MW] and $P_{batt}(t) < 0$ indicates the battery is charging at time $t$; $Q_c > 0$ is the battery capacity [MWh].